ardhi/bajo-db/README.md

 > <br />**Attention**: I do NOT accept any pull request at the moment, thanks!<br /><br />

-DB connectivity, tools, ORM/ODM support for [Bajo Framework](https://github.com/ardhi/bajo).
+Database connectivity, tools, ORM/ODM support for [Bajo](https://github.com/ardhi/bajo).

 ## Installation